How Smith Publicity Markets Books Uniquely

-At Smith Publicity, prospective clients often ask us about our “system” that we often reference.
-Authors want to know, understandably, what makes us different from other book publicity agencies, and it is indeed our “system” that makes the difference.
+At Smith Publicity, prospective clients frequently ask us about the book marketing system that we often reference.
+Authors want to understand what makes us different from other book publicity agencies, and it is our way of working that makes the difference.

-Many years ago, just prior to launching Smith Publicity, I worked on the side for the publication Radio TV Interview Report (also referred to as RTIR).
-It was 88 pages and filled with advertisements from authors seeking radio and TV interviews, and was mailed to thousands of producers several times a month.
+Many years ago, just before launching Smith Publicity, I worked on the side for the publication Radio-TV Interview Report (also referred to as RTIR).
+It was 88 pages filled with advertisements from authors seeking radio and TV interviews and was mailed to thousands of producers several times a month.
 I wrote many hundreds of ads for authors in RTIR.
-Most were half-page ads, and with so many ads in the publication, it was essential to make an author stand out from the many other advertisers with a compelling headline, snappy introduction, and interesting bullet points.
+Most were half-page ads, and with so many ads in the publication, it was essential to make an author stand out from the many other advertisers with a compelling headline, snappy introduction, and exciting bullet points.

 Why do I mention my time with RTIR?
-Because the format for the ads I wrote remain the basis for what we call “Interview Releases” that are a mainstay of many of our campaigns.
+Because the format for the ads I wrote remains the basis for what we call “Interview Releases” that are a mainstay of many of our campaigns.
 We’ve stayed with that format because it works very well.
-Smith Publicity is actually one of the few agencies to use an interview release in conjunction with the classic book press release.
-This is an important component of our system.
+Smith Publicity is one of the few agencies to use an interview release in conjunction with the classic book press release.
+It is an essential component of our system.

 Another element of the Smith Publicity system is the push-pull method.
-We employ the “push” part by proactively sending a book to a media contact, and then follow up to secure interest – we “push” to them, rather than wait for them to make a request.
+We employ the “push” part by proactively sending a book to a media contact and then following up to secure interest – we “push” to them rather than wait for them to make a request.
 The “pull” part involves pitching to media to get a producer or editor to request a book – we’re trying to “pull” in interest.
 This dual approach typically works very effectively.

 We Keep You in the Loop About Your Publicity Campaign